 A Nominating Committee shall be appointed prior to the first scheduled session of the Annual Conference consisting of a minimum of five (5) members present at the Annual Conference to present a slate of officers for the following year.
 The President shall designate one of the members of this committee to act as Chairperson and render the report to the members assembled at the Business Meeting.
 The members of the Nominating Committee shall circularize the membership present to determine the best available candidates.
 The Committee shall make a unanimous report of their nominations.
 If a unanimous report cannot be made, the Committee shall be discharged and a new committee appointed.
 No member shall be nominated except a current, active, dues-paid member, who is in attendance at the Annual Conference, who is an active member, and who demonstrated his or her knowledge of the duties and responsibilities of the Executive Board.
 Nothing in these By-laws shall be construed to require that the Nominating Committee recommend only one candidate for the office of the Third Vice President.
 The First Vice President shall serve as a member of this committee but not as Chairperson.

 An Audit Committee shall be appointed prior to the first scheduled session of the Annual Conference consisting of a minimum of five (5) members whose duty shall be to examine the financial report made to the President.
+The Chairperson of the Audit Committee shall request Past Treasurers of the Association in attendance to also serve on the Committee.
 The Audit Committee shall review and approve, by signature of all members, the financial report submitted by the Treasurer.
 The Second Vice President shall serve as Chairperson of the Audit Committee and render its report.

 A Resolution Committee shall be appointed prior to the first scheduled session of the Annual Conference consisting of a minimum of five (5) members whose duty shall be to recommend to the general membership for approval and recognition of individuals and/or organizations who have contributed significantly to the Association and/or its causes.
 The Third Vice President shall serve as Chairperson of the Resolution Committee and shall render its report.